Multi-CDN Origins

 An origin group offers the most intricate origin setup possible.
 Origin groups support multiple origin hosts using different load-balancing methods and additionally allow origins to be set up as backups that will only be used if the main origins become inaccessible.
 Due to the nature of the Multi CDN platform, origin groups can only be used with shield CDN distributions.

-Before setting up an origin group, all of its individual origins need to be set up first as simple origins.
+Before setting up an origin group, all of its origins need to be set up first as simple origins.
 You can find instructions on how to do this in the previous section called Simple Origin.
 Advanced origins cannot be used within an origin group, only simple origins can.
 Object storage origins can be used within an origin group, but only if they are set up as simple origins, meaning without using any authentication.

 To configure an origin group, the following fields need to be specified: